Kerala

 Thirumullavaram Beach

-Located at 6 km from Kollam, this is a beautiful beach is perfect for morning walks and swimming.
+Located 6 km from Kollam, this beautiful beach is perfect for morning walks and swimming.

 Veli Lagoon

-This beautiful shore is located in the periphery of Thiruvananthapuram beside the Veli Lake.
-It is urbanized as a major tourist destination wherein the major attractions here are different entertainment means such as pedal boating, row boating, swimming, and parties.
-Approachable through road, this place is for the ones who are hunting for an exciting hangout.
+This beautiful shore is located near Thiruvananthapuram, beside the Veli Lake.
+It has been developed as a major tourist destination, with various entertainment options such as pedal boating, row boating, swimming, and parties.
+Approachable by road, this place is ideal for those seeking an exciting hangout.

 You may also like...